lijingzhu1/ETT-CKGE/README.md

 # FEMME

-The codes and datasets for "[FEMME: Fast, Effective, and Memory-Efficient Continual Knowledge Graph Embedding"
+The codes and datasets for "FEMME: Fast, Effective, and Memory-Efficient Continual Knowledge Graph Embedding"

 ## Folder Structure